rrconf/rrconf/README.md

 $ git clone https://github.com/rrconf/rrconf ~/rrconf
 ```

-Now update your `PATH` (remember also shell rc file).
-As an unprivileged user skip to configuration.
+Now update your `PATH` (remember also your own shell rc file).
+Alternatively, place symlinks to files in directory which is already in your `PATH` (e.g. into `~/bin`).

 System-wide installation is left as an exercise for admins, with the hint that `/opt/rrconf` is my own default system-wide directory.
 You can pick your choice freely.

-#### Configuration
+### Configuration

-The configuration is read from `/etc/rrconf.conf` or `/etc/rrconf/rrconf.conf`, later being preferred alternative.
-This is followed without complaints by reading `~/.rrconf`.
-The defaults -- if not present -- are as follows:
+Optional configuration is `source`d from `/etc/rrconf/rrconf.conf`, followed by `~/.config/rrconf.conf`.
+The defaults -- if neither file is present -- are as follows:

 ```
 # installation path: